Departments of Instruction and Multidisciplinary Programs

 Students who receive a 4 or 5 on the AP Calculus AB examination are advised to elect Math 127.
 Students with a 3 or below on the AB examination are advised to enroll in Math 126 and Math 127.
 But students should confirm these placements by consulting with the department during the departmental advising sessions.

 It is important that students considering a major in mathematics complete Math 220 and 221 by the end of the sophomore year.
 Consequently, Math 121/126/127 should be completed by the end of the first year.
-The department encourages its majors to design well-balanced programs with representative courses from the arts, foreign languages, humanities, physical sciences, and social sciences.
+The department encourages its majors to design well-balanced programs with representative courses from the arts, foreign languages, physical sciences, and social sciences.

 Media Studies Program

 The Media Studies Program offers students a multidisciplinary approach to the study of media culture.
-The program’s curriculum provides students with the intellectual and creative tools to become sophisticated analysts of both contemporary and historical media environments, developing theoretical and critical skills that can be used in everyday experiences of media consumption and production.
-The program’s curriculum includes considerations of the form and aesthetics of media objects, the history of old and new media technologies, the economic and organizational structure of media industries, indigenous and oppositional media forms, and the social implications of and ethical issues associated with various media.
+The Program’s curriculum provides students with the intellectual and creative tools to become sophisticated analysts of both contemporary and historical media environments, developing theoretical and critical skills that can be used in everyday experiences of media consumption and production.
+The Program’s curriculum includes considerations of the form and aesthetics of media objects, the history of old and new media technologies, the economic and organizational structure of media industries, indigenous and oppositional media forms, and the social implications of, and ethical issues associated with, various media.

-For more information, visit the Media Studies Program website.
+For more information, visit the the website.